Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 #subsection("Resulting Architecture")
 The end resulting architecture is similar to the architecture in
 @DynArchitecture.
-The only difference is the absence of the C-ABI, which was omitted in favor of direct usage of Rust due to tedious conversion of Rust to C.
-In @resulting_architecture, the architecture is visualized.
+The only difference is the absence of the C-ABI, which was omitted in favor of direct usage of Rust due to the tedious conversion of Rust to C. In @resulting_architecture, the architecture is visualized.

 #align(
   center, [#figure(